iris-contrib/Go-Mini-Social-Network/README.md

 # Usage

-1. Open PHPMyAdmin or any other db tool, create a db & import `db.sql`.
+1. Create a MySQL database & import the `db.sql` file.

-2. Install all the dependencies.
+2. Install all the dependencies:

 ```bash
 # with npm
 npm install